By Gwinn Volen

 Cooler minds need to prevail in situations like this and that’s where an agent can be most helpful.
 Agents, by law, are required to be honest and fair, so they provide a buffer or a safe zone where perspective can be shared and turn the emotion to reason.

 Part of the reason for all the emotion is that a home is a very personal expensive asset.
 Sellers often think their house is just a little more special than everyone else’s.
-They’ve probably done a little deferred maintenance and spent a little bit of money that they might even refer to as “recently updated.”
-Or, they think their 12 year old renovation is still considered a renovation.
+They’ve probably done a little-deferred maintenance and spent a little bit of money that they might even refer to as “recently updated.”
+Or, they think their 12-year-old renovation is still considered a renovation.

 This can be awfully touchy when said seller comes face to face with the buyer who, for example, says they want the house, but it’s a full gut, and they hate the circa 2002 renovation.
-Buyer wants to deduct from the price, and seller digs in with no voice of reason on either side to finesse things.
+The buyer wants to deduct from the price, and the seller digs in with no voice of reason on either side to finesse things.
 A good agent is skilled at getting through these emotions.